-You are Your Voice - Speak it
+You Are Your Voice - Speak It

-Two events on the life and work of Poet Laureate Ted Hughes delivered his words in his own voice and in someone else’s.
+In 2009, two events on the life and work of Poet Laureate Ted Hughes delivered his words in his own voice and in someone else’s.
 The difference to meaning was thrilling.

 An American son of a Lithuanian Rabbi and a White Russian mother, Baskin’s fluid tones weave between the punchy gutteral stakes of a ‘Yorkshire Englishman of ancient lineages’.

 As I listened, I began to hear Hughes’ poetry spring to life; the drilled ‘d’s and ‘t’s, the coughed ‘g’s, the pared-down speech, punching words with meaning into the air.
 Like strata in the earthy tones.
 Each voice resonating at such a different pitch so that when Baskin refers to the uniqueness of their ‘invigorating, inspirational’ relationship I really hear the vibrant, resonant, echoing creativity of it.
 In their own voices.

 I shall never forget the thrill of hearing Hughes read his poem ‘Pike’.
 This poem had always stayed firmly on the page for me.
 It now leapt to life and swam, menacing, into my being as he recited it.